Cycle The Highlights of Puglia9 Days & 8 Nights 4.4 Read 9 reviews

 We suggest you book as soon as your plans are finalised as this region is extremely popular especially May to June and September.

 Of course!
 We understand the relationship between rider and bike and know many cyclists would never consider riding another steed.
 If you are unsure, we are happy to discuss bike hire options with you.

 March, April and October into November are cooler months and are generally much quieter in the cities and towns.
 May and September you will find the days are beautifully long and warm.
-June into July, days are long and hot and therefore you may like to take a long lunch or enjoy relaxing on the beach to avoid cycling in the midday heat.
+June into July, days are long and hot and therefore you may like to enjoy a long lunch or relax on the beach to avoid cycling in the midday heat.